 A presser foot is a (usually) metal foot like the one you see above that holds the fabric in place while you sew.
 The presser feet for the Singer 1304 are snap-on feet, which are easily removed and interchangeable.

-There are only 3 presser feet included with the Singer 1304.
+There are only 3 presser feet included:

 - All-purpose foot: what you will use for most projects needing a straight or zigzag stitch